MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-setthreadpooltimerex.md

 ## -returns

-If the timer was previously active and was canceled, a value of TRUE is
+Returns TRUE if the timer was previously set and was canceled.
-    returned.
-Otherwise a value of FALSE is returned.
+Otherwise returns FALSE.

-    If FALSE is returned, a callback may be in progress or about to commence.
+If the timer's previous state was "set", and the function returns FALSE, then a callback is in progress or about to commence.
-    If this is the case, a subsequent <b>SetThreadpoolTimerEx</b> operation will be properly synchronized with completion of the timer callback.
+See the remarks for further discussion.

 ## -remarks

 Setting the timer cancels the previous timer, if any.

 In some cases, callback functions might run after an application closes the threadpool timer.
-To prevent this behavior, an application should call <b>SetThreadpoolTimerEx</b> with the <i>pftDueTime</i> parameter set to NULL and the <i>msPeriod</i> and <i>msWindowLength</i> parameters set to 0.
-For more information, see <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-closethreadpooltimer">CloseThreadpoolTimer</a>.
+To prevent this behavior, an application should follow the steps described in <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-closethreadpooltimer">CloseThreadpoolTimer</a>.

 If the due time specified by <i>pftDueTime</i> is relative, the time that the system spends in sleep or hibernation does not count toward the expiration of the timer.
 The timer is signaled when the cumulative amount of elapsed time the system spends in the waking state equals the timer's relative due time or period.
 If the  due time specified by <i>pftDueTime</i> is absolute, the time that the system spends in sleep or hibernation does count toward the expiration of the timer.
 If the timer expires while the system is sleeping, the timer is signaled immediately when the system wakes.